Hands-on Gear Review

 Pros: Incredibly comfortable.

-Cons: Heavier, colder, and less versatile than quilt style bags, hood is claustrophobic and restricting when cinched, stretchy seams leak down after extended use.
+Cons: Other bags are warmer for their weight, hood is claustrophobic and restricting when cinched, stretchy seams leak down after extended use.

 Best Uses: Luxurious three-season backpacking, basecamping, car camping.